-Sasak language has noble language that is commonly used by the people with high social status in this community.
-High social status in this term is not only for those with noble titles; special titles granted for royal family lineage of Sasak are radenfor man and lale(for woman, and lale(for woman) are given for royal family maid, but also for those with religious titles such as Ustaz/Ustzah,Tuan Guru, and Hajj (Mahyuni, 2006).
+Sasak language has a noble language that is commonly used by people with high social status in this community.
+High social status in this term is not only for those with noble titles; special titles granted for the royal family lineage of Sasak are raden for man and lale for woman, and lalu (for man) and lale (for woman) are given for royal family maid, but also for those with religious titles such as Ustaz/Ustzah, Tuan Guru, and Hajj (Mahyuni, 2006).
 The high social status in this community has honorific demonstratives that are used in daily communication instead of using common demonstratives.
 Common demonstratives and honorific demonstratives are significantly different in many aspects.